 Some retailers are marking the new SKU separately and you'll find links to those below.

-You should be careful to check on delivery that you are supplied with the newer model.
-Many stores will likely treat the newer model as a like-for-like replacement for the old, and may not differentiate between the two at the point of taking your order.
+If you're buying online, you should be careful to check on delivery that you are supplied with the newer model.
+Some stores may treat the newer model as a like-for-like replacement for the old, and may not differentiate between the two at the point of taking your order.
 We doubt that retailers savvy enough to mark the new model separately would intentionally try to shift old stock on unsuspecting customers, but mistakes are easily made in distribution centres, especially with the models appearing so similar, so make sure you get what you ordered!

 Please note that some links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale which helps support the site.
 Please read our FTC Disclosure for more information.